architecture-research-group/XFM-Artifacts/README.md

 ### Evaluation instructions ###

+* start by executing `git submodule update --init --recursive` to fetch all submodules and dependencies

 The scripts in this paper can be used to reproduce:
 * Figure 8: XFM Memory Channel Interleaving Compression Ratios
 * Figure 11: SPEC/SFM interference (LZBench Compression and SPEC